J45k4/PuppyOS/linux/README.md

 - `scripts/make-opi-sd.sh /dev/sdX` – writes the SD card directly using the kernel, DTB, rootfs, and U-Boot artifacts produced under `build/`.
 It expects Rockchip `idbloader.img` + `u-boot.itb` when `SOC=rockchip`.
 - `make flash` – wraps `rkdeveloptool` for USB flashing (`scripts/flash-rk.sh`).

+- `scripts/write-image.sh <image> <device>` – safety wrapper around `dd` that validates the image (size plus partition table), confirms the target is removable/not the host disk, runs a read-back comparison after `dd`, and prompts before writing so you can flash `build/images/puppyos-<board>.img` confidently.

 Ensure the target device is unmounted before running the SD card script.
 All boot assets are pulled from `build/`; rerun `make` if you change kernel/U-Boot/rootfs inputs.